bely-lab/deep-learning-perceptron-mlp-tutorial/readme.md

 This repository contains a Jupyter/Google Colab notebook implementing fundamental neural network models, including the **Perceptron** and **Multilayer Perceptron (MLP)** using Keras.

-The notebook was completed as part of my learning during the **Deep Learning Indaba** program, where tutorials and sessions were provided to introduce participants to practical deep learning workflows.
+The notebook was completed as part of my learning during the **Deep Learning INDABA** event, where tutorials and sessions were provided to introduce participants to practical deep learning workflows.

 ## Table of Contents